Etofenprox: Hazards to humans and domestic animals

 Etofenprox is harmful if swallowed and causes moderate eye irritation.
 Contact with eyes, skin or clothing should be avoided.
 Repeated exposure to etofenprox can cause skin irritation. s are >2000 mg/kg (acute oral, rat), >2000 mg/kg (acute dermal, rat), and >5.88 mg/L (acute inhalation, rat).
 In rabbits, it is not a skin irritant or eye irritant.
 It did not cause skin sensitization in guinea pig (intradermal and topical).

 Environmental hazards

 This pesticide is toxic to aquatic organisms, including fish and aquatic invertebrates.
 Runoff from treated areas or deposition into bodies of water may be hazardous to fish and other aquatic organisms.
 Etofenprox is highly toxic to bees exposed to direct treatment on blooming crops or weeds.
-Time applications to provide the maximum possible interval between treatment and the next period of bee activity.
+Applications should be timed to provide the maximum possible interval between treatment and the next period of bee activity.